kaushalprasadhial/compilation_of_object_detection_models-master/Darkflow/README.md

   9 Click ”CTRL+S” to save the annotation to the XML file in the annotations folder.
   10 Repeat steps 8 to 10 till you complete annotating all the images.

+*Although you can use any YOLO version you want, the steps below assume you want to use tiny YOLO and your dataset has 3 classes*

 ## Download Darkflow
+Download [darkflow](https://github.com/llSourcell/YOLO_Object_Detection) repository from github.
+Download Yolo weights and configuration file form [this link](https://pjreddie.com/darknet/yolo/)

+## Make changes
-Download [darkflow](https://github.com/llSourcell/YOLO_Object_Detection) repository from github Download Yolo weights and configuration file form [this link](https://pjreddie.com/darknet/yolo/) you will need to modify the YOLOv3 tiny model (yolov3-tiny.cfg) to train our custom detector.
+you will need to modify the YOLOv3 tiny model (yolov3-tiny.cfg) to train our custom detector.

 This modification includes:

   * Uncomment the lines 5,6, and 7 and change the training batch to 64 and subdivisions to 2.
-  * Change the number of filters for convolutional layer "[convolution]" just before every yolo output "[yolo]" such that the number of       filters= #anchors x (5 + #ofclasses)= 3x(5+1)= 18.
+  * Change the number of filters for convolutional layer "[convolution]" just before every yolo output "[yolo]" such that the number of       filters= #anchors x (5 + #ofclasses)= 3x(5+3)= 18.
 The number 5 is the count of parameters center_x, center_y, width, height, and objectness Score.
 So, change the lines 127 and 171 to "filters=18".
-  * For every yolo layer [yolo] change the number of classes to 1 as in lines 135 and 177.
+  * For every yolo layer [yolo] change the number of classes to 3 as in lines 135 and 177.

 ## Training on your own dataset
-*The steps below assume we want to use tiny YOLO and your dataset has 3 classes*
+steps to train YOLO on your custom dataset
   1. Create a copy of the configuration file `tiny-yolo-voc.cfg` and rename it according to your preference `tiny-yolo-voc-3c.cfg` (It is crucial that you leave the original `tiny-yolo-voc.cfg` file unchanged, see below for explanation).

   2. In `tiny-yolo-voc-3c.cfg`, change classes in the [region] layer (the last layer) to the number of classes you are going to train for.
 In our case, classes are set to 3.